Smells Like Gen X • Billboard Year-End Songs

 Legacy

-One of the last truly massive Eurodance crossovers in the U.S. and a perfect time capsule of how broad pop radio still was in 1995.
+One of the last truly massive Eurodance crossovers in the U.S. and a perfect time capsule of how broad the 1995 mainstream still was.

 #5 — “On Bended Knee” — Boyz II Men